 The Catholic Church brings a distinct perspective to the discussion of environmental questions, by lifting up the moral dimensions of these issues and the needs of the most vulnerable among us.
 This unique contribution is rooted in Catholic teaching calling us to care for creation and for “the least of these.”
 (Mt 25:40) United States Conference of Catholic Bishops

-Please join the Environmental Ministry on Thursdays at 7:00 pm in the Pastoral Center for our monthly meeting where we plan our educational and outreach opportunities.
+Please join the Environmental Ministry on the third Thursday of the month at 7:00 pm in the Pastoral Center for our monthly meeting where we plan our educational and outreach opportunities.

 For additional information please contact Ministry Leader, Carol Polanskey: firstname.lastname@example.org